Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 A thorough and complete participant database that is updated regularly is beneficial for the following reasons:

 1. Data de-identification
     - Assigning unique study identifiers that are only linked to a participant's true identity within this one database is necessary for maintaining participant confidentiality.
-This database is stored in a [restricted secure location](#trackingstorage), separate from where de-identified study datasets are stored, and is typically destroyed at a period of time after a project's completion.
+This database is stored in a restricted secure location (see Chapter \@ref(storage)), separate from where de-identified study datasets are stored, and is typically destroyed at a period of time after a project's completion.
 2. Project coordination and record keeping
     - This database can be used as a customer relation management (CRM) tool, storing all participant contact information, as well as tracking correspondence.
 It can also be used as a project coordination tool, storing scheduling information that is useful for planning activities such as data collection.
-    - Integrating this database into your daily workflow allows your team to easily report the status of data collection activities (ex: as of today we have completed 124 out of 150 assessments).
+    - Integrating this database into your daily workflow allows your team to easily report the status of data collection activities (e.g., as of today we have completed 124 out of 150 assessments).
 Furthermore, checking and tracking incoming data daily, compared to after data collection is complete, reduces the likelihood of missing data.
-    - Last, thorough tracking allows you to explain missing data in reports and publications (ex: Teacher 1234 went on maternity leave).
+    - Last, thorough tracking allows you to explain missing data in reports and publications (e.g., Teacher 1234 went on maternity leave).
 3. Sample rostering
     - At any time you can pull a study roster from this database that accurately reflects a participant's current status.
-The tracking information contained in this tool also aids in the creation of documentation including the flow of participants in your [CONSORT diagram](#supplement).
+The tracking information contained in this tool also aids in the creation of documentation including the flow of participants in your CONSORT diagram.
 4. Data cleaning
     - As part of your data cleaning process, all raw data sample sizes should compared against what is reported as complete in your participant database to ensure that no participants are missing from your final datasets
     - Furthermore, this database can be used for de-identifying data.
 If data is collected with identifiers such as name, a roster from the tracking database can be used to merge in unique study identifiers so that name can be removed.
 A similar process can be used to merge in other assigned variables contained in the database such as treatment or cohort.